Samsung Fire & Marine Insurance: Financial Support for Families of Auto Accident Victims

 Since 1993, SFMI has provided support for bereaved families of car accident victims, especially young students who lost their families to automobile accidents, hence need financial support.
 In partnership with the Korea National Police Agency, SFMI provided "Big Love Scholarship" to children of car accident victims and traffic policemen who lost their lives in the line of duty.

 SFMI Guide-dog School

-As part of disabled support project, SFMI set up SFMI Guide-dog School in 1995 to raise and donate seeing-eye-dogs for safe and independent travel of the visually challenged.
+As part of disabled support project, SFMI set up SFMI Guide-dog School in 1995 to raise and donate seeing-eye dogs for safe and independent travel of the visually challenged.
 SFMI Guide-dog School is the one and only such school established by a company, and it is a certified guide-dog school by the Ministry of Health and Welfare in Korea.
 Through two to three rounds of distribution every year, the school donated over 149 guide dogs pro bono to the visually challenged families by 2012.

-TV Drama Production to Raise Awareness of People with Disabilities
+TV Drama Production to Raise Awareness of Disabilities

 In partnership with the Ministry of Education and Science Technology (MEST) and Disabled First Movement Headquarters, SFMI has produced and distributed a TV drama program on the disabled every year since October 2008 in an attempt to raise juvenile awareness of disabled people.